 There may be occasions when Commissioners will be asked to speak to the media.

-Six positions will expire in November 2016, including the chairperson.
+Six positions expired in November 2016, including the chairperson.